filipbasara0/simple-object-detection/README.md

 ![comb1](https://user-images.githubusercontent.com/29043871/201990619-639dc153-1dff-48c7-bd4b-518ebbc1c51e.png)

-A simple yet effective object detection repository.
+A minimal object detection repository.

 While reading papers and browsing repos to refresh my computer vision knowledge, i noticed that most object detection repos are complicating and cluttered with code - which makes it difficult to understand how object detection works end to end.